zelronchain/azure-blockchain-projects/baas-artifacts/linux-shadow-blockchain/README.md

 1. Locate DevTest labs.
 You may need to Browse> for it in the Azure portal left hand Nav <br>
 ![](assets/1.png)<br>
 <br>
-2. Simply click on the following: (Right-click to open a new window to show the big picture.)<br>
+2. Simply click on the following: (To view a larger image, click and select RAW.)<br>
     2.1.
 Lab VM Name, Username, Password will do as you wish. <br>
     2.2.
 VM Size allows you to adjust the performance of the virtual machine. <br>
 ![](assets/2.png)<br>